IcodeAlpha/CarbonX_Track3_WMH2025/README.md

 # CarbonX

-A blockchain-powered climate action platform that verifies, tracks, and rewards individual environmental contributions in Kenya.
-Built with React, TypeScript, Supabase, and integrated with real-time mapping.
+A digital platform that helps people in Kenya track their real environmental actions—such as clean cooking, tree planting, waste reduction, and renewable energy use—and automatically verify them using AI, geolocation, and images.
+Each contribution is recorded in a transparent, tamper-proof blockchain log and converted into measurable climate impact.
+Built with React, TypeScript, and Supabase, the platform provides real-time validation, mapping, and digital proof of impact that users can use for rewards, reporting, or sustainability programs.

 ---

-## 📋 Table of Contents
+## Table of Contents

 - [Features](#-features)
 - [Tech Stack](#️-technologies-used)